AlexHarn/bfrv1_icetray/paraboloid/resources/docs/index.rst

 * a part that interacts with the host framework to obtain the likelihood grid
 * a framework-independent part which performs the actual algorithm to fit a paraboloid to the grid
 * an output part which stores the communicates the results back to the framework.
 This structure allowed an easy port to gulliver/icetray, which was done in July/August 2006.
-Chad added the status variable which can be used to diagnose very accurately what went wrong with a failed fit, so that the configuration of the fit, or the implementation itself, can be improved in a relatively effective way.
-Chad and Jon did a lot of analysis and testing with paraboloid and used it for the first point source analysis with IceCube (IC9).
+Chad Finley added the status variable which can be used to diagnose very accurately what went wrong with a failed fit, so that the configuration of the fit, or the implementation itself, can be improved in a relatively effective way.
+Chad Finleyand Jon Dumm did a lot of analysis and testing with paraboloid and used it for the first point source analysis with IceCube's 9 string configuration (IC9).

 The following is a list of people who have contributed to paraboloid over the years: